-When you build portals with the portal capabilities for with Microsoft Dynamics 365, you'll be using the Bootstrap front-end framework.
+When you build portals with the portal capabilities for with Dynamics 365, you'll be using the Bootstrap front-end framework.
 By taking advantage of the Bootstrap ecosystem, you can quickly and easily brand these portals for your organization.

 Implement portal templates by using Bootstrap